Bulb Energy announced to customers today (22 November) that it was entering administration due to skyrocketing wholesale energy costs in the UK.

-As two smaller energy suppliers went bust in a single day on Wednesday 22 September, fears of a gas crisis disproportionately affecting small independent energy companies are gaining traction.
+The announcement comes two months after two smaller energy suppliers went bust in a single day on Wednesday 22 September, as fears of a gas crisis disproportionately affecting small independent energy companies gained traction.

 But who are the Big Six and how does the controversial energy price cap impact the UK’s larger energy suppliers?